 Applications for the 2021 volunteer intake are closed.
 If you are interested in becoming a Peer Support Volunteer and would like updates regarding our next intake of volunteers please email email@example.com

 Other ways to get involved

-Our Program Support Volunteers are women who have had a breast or gynaecological cancer experience, or have been close to someone who has, and assist the programs that Counterpart runs to support women.
-Working as a Program Support Volunteer may be a springboard to becoming a Peer Support Volunteer in the future; for others it’s a way to volunteer for a service they themselves may have used and value in a way that suits them.
+Our Program Volunteers are women who have experienced breast or a gynaecological cancer and assist with Counterpart programs that support women.
+Working as a Program Volunteer, either in our library or helping with our mail-outs, may be a springboard to becoming a Peer Support Volunteer in the future; for others it’s a way to volunteer for a service they themselves may have used and value in a way that suits them.
 Find out more about these volunteer roles in our information sheet: Download the PDF

 We also recognise that people may want to contribute to the service but share their experiences in a different capacity.
 This might be people who are partners or carers, people who live in rural and regional Victoria, or younger women who have to balance various commitments.
 If so, please consider contacting us.